syncfusion-content/javascript-docs/js/api/ejTreeMap.md

 ### draggingGroupOnSelection`boolean`
 {:#members:draggingGroupOnSelection}

-This property is used to select group of  treemap items when we are dragging
+This property is used to select group of treemap items while clicking and dragging

 #### Default Value